-25.5.2 No Header 25.5.3 No Header 26.
-Transmission Rates and Charges N/A - applies only to charges w CAISO BA; Section 29.26 exentransfers from any charges undesection.
-The EDAM policy, as stated in Revised Straw Proposal, contents npts EIM
+25.5.1 No Header

+25.5.2 No Header

+25.5.3 No Header

-26. Transmission Rates and Charges N/A - applies only to charges w CAISO BA; Section 29.26 exen transfers from any charges unde section.
-The EDAM policy, as stated in npts EIM
+26. Transmission Rates and Charges N/A - applies only to charges within CAISO BA; Section 29.26 exempts EIM transfers from any charges under this section.

-CAISO BA; Section 29.26 exentransfers from any charges undessection.
-The EDAM policy, as stated in npts EIM

-that there will be provisions allot the recovery of historical transmare revenue that was foregone due to transmission for EDAM transfer available hurdle-free.
-The tariff establishing this recovery will be joint authority.
-It is, however, up this time how the EDAM tariff framework will capture these rup the extent any of these rules are within this Section, they will be joint authority.
-The currently extend to the CAISO BA and thus continue to be N/A. owing for mission to making ors frules be subject neertain at ales.
-To a placed e subject to kisting e to apply
+The EDAM policy, as stated in the Revised Straw Proposal, contemplates that there will be provisions allowing for the recovery of historical transmission revenue that was foregone due to making transmission for EDAM transfers available hurdle-free.
+The tariff rules establishing this recovery will be subject joint authority.
+It is, however, uncertain at this time how the EDAM tariff framework will capture these rules.
+To the extent any of these rules are placed within this Section, they will be subject to joint authority.
+The currently existing rules in Section 26 will continue to apply only to the CAISO BA and thus will continue to be N/A.

 26.1 Access Charge

 26.1.1 Publicly Owned Electric

 Utilities Access Charge

 26.1.2 Regional Access Charge Settlement

 26.1.3 Distribution of RAC

 Revenues

-26.1.4 Wheeling 26.1.5 Unbundled Retail
+26.1.4 Wheeling

-Transmission Rates
+26.1.5 Unbundled Retail Transmission Rates

 26.2 [Not Used]

 26.3 Addition of New Facilities After

 CAISO Implementation

 26.4 Effect on Tax-Exempt Status

 26.5 [Not Used]

 26.6 Location Constrained Resource

 Interconnection Facilities

 26.6.1 LCRIFs that Become

 Network Facilities

+TOTAL TRAINING

 27. CAISO Markets and Processes Joint (specifically where applicable to RTM/EIM) -Section 29 generally incorporates this section by reference for provisions applicable to both the RTM and EIM.
 Under EDAM, joint authority would also extend to the provisions in Section 27 that are applicable to both the Day-Ahead Market and EDAM.
 The new EDAM section of the tariff (Section 33) will identify those provisions.

 27.1 LMPs and Ancillary Services

 Marginal Prices

 27.1.1 Locational Marginal Prices

 for Energy

 27.1.2 Ancillary Service Prices

 27.1.3 Regulation Mileage

 Clearing Price

 27.2 Load Aggregation Points (LAP)

 27.2.1 Metered Subsystems

 27.2.2 Determination of LAP

 Prices

 27.3 Trading Hubs

 27.4 Optimization in the CAISO Market

 Processes

 27.4.1 Security Constrained Unit

 Commitment

-27.4.2 Security Constrained Economic Dispatch
+27.4.2 Security Constrained

+Economic Dispatch
-27.4.3 CAISO Markets Scheduling

-and Pricing Parameters
+27.4.3 CAISO Markets Scheduling and Pricing Parameters

 27.5 Full Network Model

 27.5.1 Network Models used in

 CAISO Markets

 27.5.2 Metered Subsystems

 27.5.3 Integrated Balancing

 Authority Areas

 27.5.4 Accounting for Changes in

 Topology in IFM

 27.5.5 Load Distribution Factor